crud27/crud27.github.io/Cap_Project_Loan_Default_Prediction_FC_CR.md

 Model is attempting to find those that will default(1) on their loan, which will be our True Positive(TP), and therefore non-defaulters(0) will be our True Negative(TN)

-Model can make wrong predictions as:
+The model can make wrong predictions as:

-1. Predicting a applicant will not default on a loan but, in reality, the applicant would default this is a major loss in profit for the BANK.
+1. Predicting an applicant will not default on a loan but, in reality, the applicant would default this is a major loss in profit for the BANK.
-2. Predicting a applicant will default on a loan but, in reality, the applicant would have paid it off results in the bank loosing profit from the interest of that potential customer.
+2. Predicting an applicant will default on a loan but, in reality, the applicant would have paid it off results in the bank losing profit from the interest of that potential customer.

 **Which case is more important?**

-Predicting a applicant will not default on a loan but, in reality, the applicant would default this is a major loss in profit for the BANK.
+Predicting an applicant will not default on a loan but, in reality, the applicant would default is a major loss in profit for the BANK.

 **How to reduce the losses?**

 The bank would want **recall** to be maximized.
-The greater the recall score, higher the chances of minimizing False Negative.
+The greater the recall score, the higher the chances of minimizing False Negative.
 In this case the **false negative** is predicting an applicant **will not default(0)**, when the applicant would default(1)

 That being said a high F1-Score is still preferable as that would result in more profits, as long as recall remains high.